Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 What percent of day traders are successful?

 According to an article in Forbes magazine, the success rate for day traders is estimated to be around only 10%.
-In the article, Cory Michael at Vantage Point Trading estimates that only “1% of [day] traders really make money”.
+In the article, Cory Michael at Vantage Point Trading estimates that only “1% of [day] traders make money”.

 How much do you make on average by day trading?